skip to Main Content

 Papa said, “Okay, I won’t do it again.”

-(But when it comes to food, we know he’s unstoppable.)
+(But when it comes to food and kids… he is unstoppable.)

-The next day during lunch break, I was half-heartedly poking at my tiffin.
+The next day, during lunch break at school, I was half-heartedly peeking at my tiffin.
 That bland sabzi again.

 Suddenly, Gauri rushed up to me and said, “Come quickly to the school gate!
 Papa’s waiting for us!”